OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: PrimarySwitch.JPG

 The Primary Switch is can be used in combination with Primary Layers.
 If a Shot has a Primary Layer (read more in View Layers->Primary layers), the input render layer will be set automatically to the Shot's Primary Layer.
-This approach is intented for simple nodegraphs where the Primary Layer is to be the main output.
-Note, this wil not garuntee that the Primary Layer will be enabled for render.
+This approach is intended for simple nodegraphs where the Primary Layer is to be the main output.
+Note, this wil not guaruntee that the Primary Layer will be enabled for render.
 For that, use Primary Enabled option in Unpinned Defaults or ensure the layer is pinned in the Shot's View Layer settings.

 Known Issues